abdullahgarcia/kubernetes-for-soc/threat_model/README.md

 ## About attack vectors and attack paths

-An attack vector is the method that a bad actor uses to carry out a cyberattack or any kind of malicious activity.
+An attack vector is the method that a malicious actor uses to carry out a cyberattack or any kind of malicious activity.
 Make sure to pay attention to each attack path and the trust zones it traverses.

 ## About controls